-Figure 6-17 Setting VCAT Circuit Attributes
+Figure 6-15 Setting VCAT Circuit Attributes

-- Step 8 Click Next. - Step 9 Complete the "DLP-A324 Provision a VCAT Circuit Source and Destination" task on page 20-14 for the VCAT circuit you are creating. - Step 10 In the VCAT Circuit Routing Preferences area (Figure 6-18), check Route Automatically.
-Two options are available; choose either, both, or none based on your preferences. - Using Required Nodes/Spans-Check this check box to specify nodes and spans to include or exclude in the CTC-generated circuit route.

-Including nodes and spans for a circuit ensures that those nodes and spans are in the working path of the circuit (but not the protect path).
-Excluding nodes and spans ensures that the nodes and spans are not in the working or protect path of the circuit.

-• Review Route Before Creation-Check this check box to review and edit the circuit route before the circuit is created.
+- Step 8 Click Next. - Step 9 Complete the "DLP-A324 Provision a VCAT Circuit Source and Destination" task on page 20-14 for the VCAT circuit you are creating.
+If you are creating an open-ended VCAT circuit, complete the "DLP-A579 Provision an Open VCAT Circuit Source and Destination" task on page 22-89. - Step 10 In the VCAT Circuit Routing Preferences area (Figure 6-16), check Route Automatically.
+Two options are available; choose either, both, or none based on your preferences. - Using Required Nodes/Spans-Check this check box to specify nodes and spans to include or exclude in the CTC-generated circuit route. - Including nodes and spans for a circuit ensures that those nodes and spans are in the working path of the circuit (but not the protect path).
+Excluding nodes and spans ensures that the nodes and spans are not in the working or protect path of the circuit. - Review Route Before Creation-Check this check box to review and edit the circuit route before the circuit is created.